brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 ---
 title: Bare Metal Flashing of the RP2040
 ---
 _Copyright (C) Bruce MacKinnon, 2025.
-Contact first name at last name dot com for comments/corrections._
+Contact info at bottom of the page for comments/corrections._

 # Introduction